-At Orange Preparatory Academy, we expect all students to have respect for adults, their peers and themselves.
+At Orange Preparatory Academy of Inquiry and Innovation, we expect all students to have respect for adults, their peers and themselves.
 We further expect students to have a thorough understanding of school rules and to comply with them.
 In this school community, the principles of self-respect and self-discipline shall be encouraged.
-The following guidelines are some of the regulations to which we adhere to make Orange Preparatory Academy a great place to learn:
+The following guidelines are some of the regulations to which we adhere to make Orange Preparatory Academy of Inquiry and Innovation a great place to learn:

-- Students must report to school before 8:15 a.m.
-All students who fail to report to their block 1 class by 8:20 a.m. are considered late.
+- Students must report to school before 8:20 a.m.
+All students who fail to report to their block Homeroom class by 8:25 a.m. are considered late.
 Students who arrive between 8:30 and 9:00 a.m. must report room 111, attendance office, to sign into school.
-A parent must accompany any student arriving at school after 9:00 a.m. to be signed into school. - Students are expected to abide by the district's dress code each day they are in school.
-Failure to comply with the dress code will result in immediate disciplinary action. - Headgear is to be removed upon entering the building and secured in your assigned locker.
-This does not include attire explicitly worn for religious observance. - Students are expected to be in their classes on time and prepared with the required supplies (books, notebooks, writing utensils, and required assignments). - During class, students are expected to follow the instructions of the teacher and contribute to a productive instructional environment. - Students are expected to make up all missed assignments upon return from an absence. - Students are expected to maintain orderly and respectful behavior when moving throughout the building. - Students are expected to adhere to all policies and procedures regarding appropriate conduct and behavior when present in the school cafeteria, auditorium, and media center. - Food and drinks are to be consumed in the Orange Preparatory Academy cafeteria during designated times.
-No food or drink is to be consumed in classrooms, (except for zero period classes) hallways, the gymnasium or the auditorium. - Students are required to treat all people, materials, and property with appreciation, respect, and care. - There will be no tolerance for inappropriate, profane or disrespectful language. - Smoking of any kind is not permitted on school grounds. - No alcoholic beverages, illicit drugs or medications are allowed on school grounds. - Cellular phones, electronic games, MP3 or MP4 music and video players are not to be used or seen during school hours unless in conjunction with a class assignment.
+A parent must accompany any student arriving at school after 9:00 a.m. to be signed into school. - Students are expected to abide by the district's uniform policy each day they are in school.
+Failure to comply with the uniform policy will result in immediate disciplinary action. - Headgear is to be removed upon entering the building and secured in your assigned locker.
+This does not include attire explicitly worn for religious observance. - Students are expected to be in their classes on time and prepared with the required supplies (chromebook, text books, notebooks, writing utensils, and required assignments). - During class, students are expected to follow the instructions of the teacher and contribute to a productive instructional environment. - Students are expected to make up all missed assignments upon return from an absence. - Students are expected to maintain orderly and respectful behavior when moving throughout the building. - Students are expected to adhere to all policies and procedures regarding appropriate conduct and behavior when present in the school cafeteria, auditorium, and media center. - Food and drinks are to be consumed in the cafeteria during designated times.
+No food or drink is to be consumed in classrooms, hallways, the gymnasium or the auditorium. - Students are required to treat all people, materials, and property with appreciation, respect, and care. - There will be no tolerance for inappropriate, profane or disrespectful language. - Smoking/vaping of any kind is not permitted on school grounds. - No alcoholic beverages, illicit drugs or medications are allowed on school grounds. - Cellular phones, electronic games, MP3 or MP4 music and video players are not to be used or seen during school hours unless in conjunction with a class assignment.
 These items are to be held in your assigned school locker during the duration of the school day.
 Items will be confiscated and submitted to building administrators if they are used or seen during the school day.
-Orange School District and Orange Preparatory Academy are not responsible for lost, stolen, or damaged items. - Students are not to leave the school building or grounds. - Card games or gambling of any kind are not permitted on school grounds. - Students are dismissed from school at 2:50 p.m.
+Orange School District and Orange Preparatory Academy of Inquiry and Innovation are not responsible for lost, stolen, or damaged items.

+- Students are not to leave the school building or grounds without being signed out by their legal guardian listed in Genesis. - Card games or gambling of any kind are not permitted on school grounds. - Students are dismissed from school at 2:50 p.m.
 Any student(s) remaining in the building after 3:00 p.m. must be assigned to or be participating in a scheduled, supervised after-school activity.
 If the student(s) is/are attending an after-school activity, program or club meeting, the student(s) must always be supervised by an advisor or instructor up to and including dismissal from said activities.